Animal Welfare policy

 Live animals and pet accessories

-Outside of the UK and where a cultural norm in international markets we may sell live animals for human consumption such as carp.
-In this instance we apply standards to ensure high levels of animal welfare in store and at the point of slaughter.
+Where we sell live animals for human consumption such as carp, we apply standards to ensure high levels of animal welfare in store and at the point of slaughter.
 Slaughter is always carried out humanely using recognised methods by a trained member of staff.

 All pet accessories sold in our stores, such as collars or bowls, undergo rigorous testing to ensure that they are safe and comfortable for the animal.
 Instructions for use are clearly stated on the label.